channelplay/foamico-website/replit.md

 # Overview

 The Foamico Mattress Website is a modern, responsive website for luxury mattresses built with Next.js 14, TypeScript, and Tailwind CSS.
 The project showcases premium mattress collections with interactive product pages, layer visualization, comparison tools, and a store locator.
-The website focuses on delivering a luxury brand experience while being technically robust and performance-optimized.
+The website focuses on delivering a luxury brand experience while being technically robust, performance-optimized, and mobile-friendly with comprehensive accessibility features.

 # User Preferences